bytecodealliance/wasmtime/spidermonkey.rst

 .. image:: media/spidermonkey2.png
     :align: center
     :width: 80%
-    :alt: Cretonne in SpiderMonkey phase 2
+    :alt: Cranelift in SpiderMonkey phase 2

-Cretonne has its own register allocator, so the LIR representation can be skipped when using Cretonne as a backend for IonMonkey.
+Cranelift has its own register allocator, so the LIR representation can be skipped when using Cranelift as a backend for IonMonkey.